CodingOnMars/CodingOnMars/README.md

 ## exCustomer support lead with passion for web development
 - 🌐 I also interested in web design
 - 🌱 I’m currently learning JavaScript (ES6+)
-- 👨‍💻 I’m looking for a job as a junior front-end developer
+- 👨‍💻 I’m looking for a job as a front-end developer
 - 👉 And I already create websites using:
   * HTML
   * BEM